wojtekk/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/user_archival.md

 - Cannot be sent email.
 For example, they do not have an email address or they are unsubscribed from all email lists.
 - Cannot be sent push.
 For example, they have uninstalled the app or disabled push permissions.
+- Cannot be sent SMS.
+For example, they do not have a phone number.
 - Have not used any mobile app or visited a website in an app group in more than six months.
 - Have not received any messages from an app group in more than six months.
 - Braze has not processed any data points for this user profile in more than six months.